CG3-Media/alto/README.md

 ## 🔗 Polymorphic User Architecture

-FeedbackBoard uses Rails polymorphic associations to support **any user model** in your host application.
+Alto uses Rails polymorphic associations to support **any user model** in your host application.
 This flexible design allows the engine to work with different user model names across different applications.

 ### 🏗️ How It Works